-- A total of 500 clinical hours is required to complete the program.
+- A total of 360 clinical hours are required to complete the program.

 - Faculty Advising is required.

 * Approved online electives include the following.
-Other courses may be approved in concert with faculty advisor.
+Other courses may be approved with consent of faculty advisor.

 NURS 6301 - Curriculum and Instruction in Nursing Education